Appelscha: History and background

-Sand and Peat
+Sand and peat

 Around 1450 dikes were constructed to ensure the acid leakwater from the peat returned to the fields.
-The old Appelscha suffered much of drifting sand from the dunes.
-In 1881 people therefore started with the construction of the forest.
+The old Appelscha suffered much drifting sand from the dunes.
+In 1881, people therefore started with the construction of the forest.

-After 1827 the village extends with the advent of thousands Frisian workers for peat extraction, and the modern village was created.
-The Social conditions were however, very poor.
+After 1827, the village extends with the advent of thousands of Frisian workers for peat extraction, and the modern village was created.
+The social conditions were however, very poor.
 By the time peat yielded much less than coal, a huge strike broke out (1888).
 Because of this large immigration of Frisian workers in the nineteenth century, Appelscha became a Frisian-speaking village, in a municipality where otherwise Stellingwarfs was spoken, a dialect of Dutch.

 Sanatorium Beatrixoord

 In 1922, the Friesch Volkssanatorium from Joure transferred to Appelscha.
 Many thousands of patients spent years in the huge forest to try to cure their tuberculosis.
-Today only the X-ray department of the Sanatorium is left.
+Today only the X-ray department of the sanatorium is left.
 This is the only tuberculosis museum in the world.